kelbert2/EthKittyCLI/notes.md

 before them.
 Buyers pay gas when they complete a purchase and sellers pay gas to initiate an auction.

+Think of a blockchain as a massive public list of transactions.
+At its simplest, a single transaction would represent a transfer of something, perhaps a bitcoin or a cryptokitty, from one person to another.
+Every time a bunch of new transactions occur, we add another ‘block’ to the ‘chain’ containing these new transactions.
+This same public list is kept and updated by lots of different parties all around the world.
+This makes it very difficult for one single entity to try and manipulate this transaction list and therefore ensures the integrity of the list.

+ABI (Application Binary Interface) as adapter to interact with the compiled Ethereum smart contract that the Ethereum virtual Machine (EVM) executes.

 requesting
 request-promise
 https://github.com/io4/cryptokitties/blob/master/index.js